-Usually, if you’re driving a car owned by someone else, it will be insured for comprehensive and collision coverage.
-This means the insurance will cover the costs to repair the vehicle you were driving if you’re in an accident or experience a destructive act of nature, like having a tree fall on the car.
+If you’re driving a car owned by someone else that is insured for comprehensive and collision coverage, the insurance will cover the costs to repair the vehicle you were driving if you’re in an accident or experience a destructive act of nature, like having a tree fall on the car.

 However, their liability insurance coverage may be limited depending on what coverage they opted for.
 This means that if you cause an accident where someone is seriously injured and don’t have enough liability insurance to foot the costs, you may be personally responsible for their medical bills or car repairs.